gabledata/recap/docs/cli.md

 # Recap CLI

 Execute Recap's CLI using the `recap` command.
-Recap's CLI is pluggable, so the `recap` command will have subcommands for each plugin you've installed.
-By default, Recap ships with the following command plugins.
+The CLI allows you to crawl, search, and read metadata from live systems (using `--refresh`) and Recap's catalog.

 ::: mkdocs-typer
     :module: recap.cli